AbsaOSS/hyperdrive/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Hyperdrive - Kafka to HDFS Ingestion tool
+# Hyperdrive - A Lambda Fast-to-Batch Ingestion Framework for Spark

-Hyperdrive is a flexible ingestor platform that allows configurable ingestion from Kafka into HDFS.
+Hyperdrive is a configurable and scalable ingestion platform that allows data movement and transformation from the fast to the batch layer in a Lambda Architecture on top of Apache Spark.

-It is composed of Spark ingestion jobs and watchers for notification topics containing the parameters of the ingestion.
+It is composed of two main modules: triggers and ingestors.

-The notification topic serves as the "API" for the platform.
+The triggers define when ingestions must happen, the ingestor defines how.

 ## Motivation
 In environments composed of multiple and diverse data sources, getting access to all of them as well as creating a data lake is quite a challenging task.

+On top of that, the need for near real time has become a trend.
+In some cases, reacting to end-of-day files in batch way is simply not acceptable anymore.

+One approach that has been gathering momentum to unify those worlds is to use the so called Lambda Architecture (http://lambda-architecture.net/), by defining two layers, fast and batch, and how they should play together.
+However, there are two main issues.

+First, for large organizations, it is simply not possible to have all source systems to implement their own Lambdas, due to technical, organizational, priority or political issues - or all of those together.

-One approach that has been gathering momentum is to use the so called Lambda Architecture (http://lambda-architecture.net/).
-However, the ingestion from Kafka into HDFS is not yet standardized in the industry.
-Parameters such as periodicity might be source-dependent which makes it harder to create a silver bullet solution.
+Second, the ingestion from fast into batch layer is not yet standardized in the industry.
+Parameters such as periodicity might be source-dependent, which makes it harder to create a silver bullet solution that is resource-savvy.

-On the other hand, if the task of deciding when and what to ingest is put on data producers' shoulders, it becomes possible to create a general solution for ingestion.
+From that, if the task of deciding when and what to ingest is put on data producers' shoulders, it becomes possible to create a general solution for ingestion.
 This is what Hyperdrive is intended to be.

+## Architecture
+Hyperdrive separates the framework in two independent components: ingestors and triggers.
+For the rest of this document, an ingestion will mean data movement from the fast into the batch layer, with or without transformations.

+### Ingestors

+Ingestors define how an ingestion must happen.
+To do that, it defines 6 components: readers, managers, decoders, transformers, writers and drivers.

+#### Readers
+Readers define how to connect to sources, e.g. how to connect to Kafka in a secure cluster by providing security directives, which topic and brokers to connect to.

+#### Managers
+Managers define extra configurations for readers and writers, e.g. Kafka offset settings.

+#### Decoders
+Decoders define how to convert the payload into DataFrames, e.g. decoding from binary into Avro after retrieving the schema from schema registry.

+#### Transformers
+Defines transformations to be applied to the decoded DataFrame, e.g. dropping columns

+#### Writers
+Defines where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.

+#### Drivers
+Configures the whole pipeline after receiving the configuration specification, e.g. a properties file.

+### Triggers
+Triggers define when an ingestion should be executed and how it should be requested.

+To do this, they need need to define triggering policies, capacity management, Spark job watching capabilities and failure recovery features.

+Triggering policies are configurable.
+For watching jobs and recovering from failures, triggers use Spark Launchers provided by Spark itself, databases to persist the state, and YARN REST apis to connect to the cluster after a failure.
+For capacity management, triggers can be configured to not allow more than a given number of parallel ingestions.

+## Usage
+To use Hyperdrive, it is first necessary to configure the trigger and the ingestor.

+### Ingestor
+To use Hyperdrive Ingestor, it is necessary to first configure it.
+The template located at ```driver/src/resources/Ingestion.properties.template``` exemplifies the configurations.

+The settings starting with ```component.``` define which components should implement each of the responsibilities described in [Ingestors](#ingestors).

+Settings starting with ```reader.``` will be used by [readers](#readers), the ones starting with ```manager.``` will configure [managers](#managers), and so on, for each component.

+For now, there is a Hyperdrive driver located at ```za.co.absa.hyperdrive.driver.drivers.PropertiesIngestionDriver```, in the ```driver``` module.
+Upon running ```mvn clean package``` at the root level of the project, a runnable JAR will be generated under ```target``` in the driver module.
+You can invoke that JAR via ```spark-submit```.

+Due to Spark-Kafka integration issues, it will **only work with Spark 2.3+**.

+The built-in components have the following capabilities:

+- *reader* - Connects to a secure Kafka broker.
+- *manager* - defines checkpoints for the stream reader and writer.
+- *decoder* - decodes the payload as Confluent Avro, retrieving the schema from the specified Schema Registry.
+- *transformer* - selects all columns from the decoded DataFrame.
+- *writer* - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's ```processAllAvailable``` method on the stream writer.

+### Trigger
+*Coming soon.*

+## Extensions
+Both, Hyperdrive trigger and ingestor are extensible.

+### Ingestor
+Each component (except for the ```driver``) is located in a separate Maven module.
+Each of these modules is composed of an abstract class defining the component API, a factory trait to define factories for each of the components, implementations for the component API and factory, and an abstract factory, located in the package ```factories```, that will create the concrete factory based on the configurations.

+To extend a component, it is necessary to:

+1. Extend the component's abstract class definition.
+2. Create a factory for the extension.
+3. Specify the configurations it needs and add them to ```za.co.absa.hyperdrive.shared.configurations.ConfigurationsKeys``` under the module ```shared```.
+4. Add the component factory to the abstract factory under the package ```factories```.

+After that, the new module will be able to be seamlessly invoked from the driver.

+### Trigger
+*Coming soon.*

 ## Features